oskarsniks/oskarsniks.github.io/index.md

 ### Debtor risk assessment

-Debtor PD calculation is an interesting endeavour, which I am currently taking.
-Stay tuned!
+Debtor PD calculation can be a complex project.
+Stay tuned for more.

 ### Forecasting Latvia's economic performance